hggnomm/hggnomm/README.md

  <!---
  🔭 I’m currently working on **a marketplace**
 --->
-⚡ I'm a software engineer with a main role as a **Frontend Developer**, skilled in working with backend and cloud technologies, I am committed to developing complete software solutions.
+### ⚡ I'm a software engineer with a main role as a **Frontend Developer**, skilled in working with backend and cloud technologies.
+I am committed to developing complete software solutions.

 🌱 I’m currently learning **Docker, AWS**